Kobzol/hardware-effects/branch-misprediction/README.md

 If you sort your data in a way that makes a frequently executed branch easily predictable, you could gain a significant performance advantage.

+Branch mispredictions belong to a group of control hazards that can affect pipeline execution (there are also data and structural hazards).

 Usage:
 ```bash
 $ branch-misprediction <sort>